timcera/tappy/README.rst

    determination of tidal constituents.
 -  Can pad the usgs, doodson, and boxcar filters with predicted data to minimize edge effects of the filters.
--  Convenience function to fill missing values with the time series
+-  Convenience function to fill missing values with the predicted time series

 Requirements
 ------------